-- a.
-Deny anyone the opportunity to apply for housing, nor deny to any qualified applicant the opportunity to lease housing suitable to its needs: - b.
-Provide anyone housing that is different from that provided others1; - c.
+- 3. CMHA shall not deny any family or individual the equal opportunity to apply for or receive assistance under its Asset Management Programs, on the basis of race, color, sex, religion, creed, national or ethnic origin, age, to actual or perceived sexual orientation, gender identity, familial or marital status, handicap or disability.
+In addition, CMHA shall not: - Deny anyone the opportunity to apply for housing, nor deny to any qualified applicant the opportunity to lease housing suitable to its needs; - b.
+Provide anyone housing that is different from that provided others; - c.
 Subject anyone to segregation or disparate treatment; - d.
 Restrict anyone's access to any benefit enjoyed by others in connection with the housing program; - e.
-Treat anyone differently in determining eligibility or other requirements for admission2; - f.
-Deny anyone access to the same level of services3; or - g.
+Treat anyone differently in determining eligibility or other requirements for admission; - f.
+Deny anyone access to the same level of services; or - g.
 Deny anyone the opportunity to participate in a planning or advisory group that is an integral part of the housing program. - h.
 Permit these policies to be subverted to do personal or political favors.
 CMHA will not offer units in an order different from that prescribed by this policy, since doing so violates the policy, federal law, and the civil rights of the other families on the waiting list. - 4.
 CMHA shall not automatically deny admission to any group or category of otherwise qualified applicants (e.g., families with children born to unmarried parents or families whose head or spouse/co-head is a student).
 Each applicant in a particular group or category must be treated on an individual basis in the normal processing routine.
 Structural Modification for 504 Compliance. - a.
 CMHA will identify and eliminate situations or procedures that create a barrier to equal housing opportunity for all.
-In accordance with Section 504, and the Fair Housing Amendments Act of 1988, CMHA will make structural modifications to its housing and non-housing facilities and make reasonable accommodations in its procedures or practices to permit people with disabilities to take full advantage of the CMHA's housing program and non-housing programs. - In making structural modifications to existing housing programs or in making reasonable accommodations for otherwise qualified persons with disabilities, CMHA is not required to:
+In accordance with Section 504, and the Fair Housing Amendments Act of 1988, CMHA will make structural modifications to its housing and non-housing facilities and make reasonable accommodations in its procedures or practices to permit people with disabilities to take full advantage of the CMHA's housing program and non-housing programs.

-1 CMHA is required to provide persons with disabilities with housing that is appropriate for their needs.
+&lt;sup>1 CMHA is required to provide persons with disabilities with housing that is appropriate for their needs.
 This accessible or adaptable housing, although different from that provided to others, is permitted because it allows persons with disabilities to participate in the public housing program.

-2 CMHA is obliged to offer reasonable accommodations to applicants with disabilities, but this does not affect CMHA's screening or eligibility standards.
+&lt;sup>2 CMHA is obliged to offer reasonable accommodations to applicants with disabilities, but this does not affect CMHA's screening or eligibility standards.

-3 This requirement applies to services provided by CMHA and services provided by others with CMHA's permission on public housing property.
+&lt;sup>3 This requirement applies to services provided by CMHA and services provided by others with CMHA's permission on public housing property.